divikjuneja17/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 console.log(userOne == userTwo)  // true
 ```

-If you have a hard time understanding the difference between primitive data types and non-primitive data types, you are not the only one.
-Calm down and just go to the next section and try to come back after some time.
-Now let us start the data types by number type.

 ## Numbers

 Numbers are integers and decimal values which can do all the arithmetic operations.